ianallannz/vote/blog/podcast-now-thats-an-idea-cut-waste-cut-costs.md

 &nbsp;

-I've come to realise that sitting at the decision-making table is my profesisonal happy place.
+I've come to realise that sitting at the decision-making table is my professional happy place.
 Where **my reading, listening, and reasoning skills have been valued**.
 It's certainly not all this talking about myself that's been going on lately!

 As they say: